 Participation in formal, certified developer programs from companies like Amazon, Google, and Facebook is critical for transparency, consistency, and security.

-Openbridge invests significant time and energy in working through official developer programs established by Amazon, Facebook, Google, Stripe, and many others.
-Companies require developers that participate in programs to undertake rigorous audits, reviews, and compliance monitoring to be approved as a user of their systems.
+Openbridge invests significant time and energy in working through official developer programs established by Amazon, Facebook, Google, Stripe, etc. Companies require developers who participate in programs to undertake rigorous audits, reviews, and compliance monitoring to be approved as users of their systems.

 For example, here is what Amazon requires of us: